PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

 #### domain_name_label

 Label for the Domain Name.

 Will be used to make up the FQDN.
-If a domain name label is specified, an A DNS record is created for the public IP in the Microsoft Azure DNS system.
+If a domain name label is specified, an A DNS record is created for the public IP in the Microsoft Azure DNS system."

 Type: string